markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/configure.md

 This article describes the Personal Data Encryption settings and how to configure them via Microsoft Intune or Configuration Service Providers (CSP).

 > [!NOTE]
-> Personal Data Encryption can be configured using MDM policies.
-The content to be protected by Personal Data Encryption can be specified using [Personal Data Encryption APIs](/uwp/api/windows.security.dataprotection.userdataprotectionmanager).
-There is no user interface in Windows to either enable Personal Data Encryption or protect content using Personal Data Encryption.
+> Personal Data Encryption can be configured using CSP policies.
+The content to be protected by Personal Data Encryption can be specified using Personal Data Encryption for known folders and [Personal Data Encryption APIs](/uwp/api/windows.security.dataprotection.userdataprotectionmanager).
 >
 > The Personal Data Encryption APIs can be used to create custom applications and scripts to specify which content to protect and at what level to protect the content.
-Additionally, the Personal Data Encryption APIs can't be used to protect content until the Personal Data Encryption policy has been enabled.
+Additionally, the Personal Data Encryption APIs can't be used to protect content until the Personal Data Encryption policy is enabled.

 ## Personal Data Encryption settings